-The first limitation of the study is related to the concept of storytelling in esports.
+The first limitation of the study is related to the concept of storytelling in esports itself.
 As was highlighted by the theoretical framework, it is a multifaceted and complex concept.
-It would be impossible for all respondents to have the same idea of what this concept is.
-Giving a description of the concept at the start of the survey might have helped to get participants somewhat on the same page, but it could also have limited their views as to what storytelling in esports is.
-Having respondents give their own interpretation of what storytelling in esports is, could be very helpful in setting up a proper definition, which can be used for future research.
-The second limitation of the study is that participants had to recount the amount of hours they watched esports and storytelling content within the last month.
-It is highly unlikely that the numbers participants gave in the survey was exactly how much they watched in reality.
+It would be impossible for all respondents to have the same vision on what this concept is.
+Giving a description of the concept at the start of the survey might have helped to get participants on the same page but may have also limited their views as to what storytelling in esports is.
+For instance, participants might not have considered social media posts of players or teams to contribute towards the overall story or journey which they are going through.
+Even if they did, it would be difficult to estimate the amount of time people spend looking at this type of content as they likely also encounter non-esports content on their social media.